My First Project With FrogTape®

 FrogTape is the only tape treated with paint block technology, a super absorbent polymer that reacts with the water in latex paint.
 It instantly gels to form a micro-barrier that seals the edges of the tape, which helps prevent paint bleed.

-And I can sure say that it did what it said it would do!
-I love it here in my 1934 kitchen.
-Now that plain tabletop is striking instead of boring.
+And I can say that it did what it said it would do!
+I love the table in my 1934 kitchen.
+Now, that plain tabletop is striking instead of boring.

 My small table in my kitchen.
 I've added a black plate rack with plates.

-Today I added a little something to decorate the table surface to see how it would look with my new bold stripes.
-A black plate holder looks great with my black stripes.
+Today, I added something to decorate the table surface to see how it would look with my new bold stripes.
+I found that this black plate holder looks great with my black stripes.

 “FrogTape®” is designed with a liner on the back of the tape for easier application.
-Just remove one half of the liner, position the tape and then remove the other half.
+To remove one half of the liner, position the tape, and then remove the other half.

 My Finished DIY Project With FrogTape: